stormpath/express-stormpath/docs/source/index.rst

 User Management Service to handle user registration and login.
 We will show you how to:

 * Begin an AngularJS application from scratch, using Grunt, Yeomon and Bower
-* Create a simple REST API and secure it with Oauth Access Tokens (JWTs)
+* Create a simple REST API and secure it with Oauth Access Tokens (JWTs).
+We will use Express.js for the server.
 * Control access to views in the AngularJS application
 * Fetch information about the user from your API
 * Render your UI based on the current user sate